slashvar/slashvar.github.io/_drafts/Defer_ctor.md

 C++ is full of interesting aspects, and when it comes to meta-programming, one can really enjoy the trip.
-I was (re)reading excellent book *Modern C++ Design: Generic Programming and Design Patterns Applied* by Andrei Alexandrescu, and triggers a lot of ideas.
+I was (re)reading excellent book *Modern C++ Design: Generic Programming and Design Patterns Applied* by Andrei Alexandrescu, and it triggers a lot of ideas.

 I'll focus on tiny piece of code I wrote to verify a concept.
 After reading the chapter on singleton, I thought of a missing approach to the issue of KDL (Keyboard, Display, Log).
 This